emitstop/ZedGrid/README.md

 ZedGrid
 =======

-A simple, fluid grid with flexible gutters.
+An intuitive, fluid grid with flexible gutters.